khorbushko/khorbushko.github.io/_posts/2020-11-20-slider-component.md

 So we defined few components here:

 - `GeomentryReader` - required to correctly adjust position and resize subcomponents of slider
-- `VStack` and `Spacer` - to vertically organize all slider components in stack and make sure that our slider will be positioned in center (this part can be removed later, when we define geometry of our component)
+- `VStack` and `Spacer` - to vertically organize all slider components in stack and make sure that our slider will be positioned in center (this part can be removed later, when we define geometry of our component, for now it's just help us center all the content)
 - `ZStack` - this is container where we will position `track` and `thumb` one on each other

 Let's add content inside.
 We can think about content as some simple drawing like `Rectangle`.
 But in my case I used `Capsule`, because the side a bit rounded.